bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     |--@ungrouped:
   [root@ ~]#

-We can see that management1 is now member of group master, and that login1 and nfs1 are member of group slaves.
+We can see that management1 is now member of group **master**, and that login1 and nfs1 are members of group **slaves**.

-The special string **hosts** in this file define that the string above is a group, and that strings bellow are hosts member of this group.
+The special string **hosts** in this file defines that the string above is a group, and that the strings below are host members of this group.

-It is also possible to set groups in a group in this same file.
+It is possible to set groups in a group in the same file /etc/ansible/inventory/myhost.yml.
 Edit it again:

 .. code-block:: yaml